Output Formats

 ## Converting Formats

-Use the `convert` command to transform a SCANOSS JSON output file into CycloneDX
+Use the `convert` command to transform interim JSON to CycloneDX:

 ```bash theme={null}